viktor-kth/devops-demo/scenario/PART_C.md

 terraform apply -auto-approve
 ```

-Terraform will now recreate the missing resoruce and you should now be able to run:
+Terraform will now recreate the missing resource and you should now be able to run:

 ```bash
 curl http://localhost:9000 && curl http://localhost:8080